 - "I was not able to get documentation from the University Study Abroad office (or applicable partner) stating I will be an active participant in a study abroad program"

 Petition to break the agreement

-If you wish to complete a Petition to Break the License Agreement based on unforeseen extreme medical conditions or significant financial hardship, both experienced after moving into on-campus housing, please fill out the Petition to Break the Housing License Agreement.
+If you wish to complete a Petition to Break the License Agreement based on the information and criteria above, please fill out the Petition to Break the Housing License Agreement.